Administration of Paris: City government

 In 1790, Paris became the préfecture (seat) of the Seine département, which covered much of the Paris region.
-In 1968, it was split into four smaller ones: The city of Paris became a distinct département of its own, retaining the Seine's departmental number of 75 (originating from the Seine départements position in France's alphabetical list), while three new départements of Hauts-de-Seine, Seine-Saint-Denis and Val-de-Marne were created and given the numbers 92, 93, and 94, respectively.
+In 1968, it was split into four smaller ones.
+The city of Paris became a distinct département of its own, retaining the Seine's departmental number of 75, originating from the Seine départements position in France's alphabetical list.

+Three new départements, of Hauts-de-Seine, Seine-Saint-Denis and Val-de-Marne, were created and given the numbers 92, 93, and 94, respectively.
 The result of this division is that today Paris's limits as a département are exactly those of its limits as a commune, a situation unique in France.

+In 2010, the city had 29,000 employees.